 3. Salad Greens

 How to Grow: Give yourself a little break and begin with quick-growing transplants from a garden supply shop.
-Plant the starts into pots or window boxes with loose potting soil and place in a bright window or under grow lights.
+For indoor gardening, plant the starts into pots or window boxes with loose potting soil and place in a bright window or under grow lights.
 Trim back leaves as desired, always leaving the center of the plant to continue growing.

 How to Use: Toss baby greens into salads along with sweet potatoes, nuts, cheese, pears and other cold-weather foods.

 How to Grow: Kale can be grown much like salad greens.
-Give the plants a little more space to grow, but take the leaves as tender babies to minimize ongoing light and fertility needs.
+Give the plants a little more space to grow, but for indoor gardening, take the leaves as tender babies to minimize ongoing light and fertility needs.

 Cautions: If you grow kale alongside salad greens under grow lights, make sure all the pots are the same height they receive the same amount of light.